hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 Infiniband originated in 1999 from a merger of Next Generation I/O (Intel, Sun and Dell) and Future I/O (Compaq, IBM and HP).
 Infiniband is a switched fabric topology focussed on low latency, that was originally designed to replace PCI.

-In infiniband, the physical connections can be made with copper (up to 10 meters) or optical fiber (up to 10 km), and links can be aggregated to achieve higher bandwidth.
+In infiniband, the physical connections can be made with copper (up to 10 meters) or optical fibre (up to 10 km), and links can be aggregated to achieve higher bandwidth.

 The initial release of infiniband was single-data rate (SDR) with a theoretical throughput of 2 Gbit/s per link, and an adapter latency of 5 $\mu$s.
 Subsequently this has been extended to double-data rate (DDR), quad-data rate (QDR), fourteen-data rate (FDR), enhanced-data rate (EDR) and high-data rate (HDR), with each update increasing the throughput, up to 50 Gbits/s per link, and reducing the latency to around 0.5 $\mu$s.